ACT therapy, life transitions, stress, anxiety, choice point

 doing the thing while feeling unsure

 These choices don’t make discomfort disappear.
-They do something more important — they keep your life pointed in the direction you want it to go.
+Instead, they keep your life pointed in the direction you want it to go.

 Direction, Not Comfort